1921-2020 Occupied Swift Nests, UK

 Accompanying datasets of nest boxes, previously occupied nests and low-level screaming swifts (probable breeders) are also available on the NBN.

 Coverage is UK wide.
 There may be some bias towards more densely populated areas.

 Many records prior to 2009 were provided without adequate geographic information to enable them to be mapped.
 Where possible, a postcode was assigned to these records using Royal Mail's Postcode Finder.
 All records with valid postcodes were assigned a grid reference corresponding to the centroid of the postcode area.
 For streets spanning multiple postcode areas, the grid reference corresponds to the centroid of a central postcode on the street.
 Where it was not possible to assign a postcode to a location, Google, Google Maps or Ordnance Survey maps were used to assign latitude and longitude or a grid reference.
 Records with latitude and longitude were mapped at 1 km resolution.
 In some cases, grid references were assigned by locating villages on maps.
 The resolution of these records ranged from 1 - 10 km.

 After the online recording tools were introduced in 2009, it was possible to enter records with more precise geographic locations and the Swift Mapper system includes aerial imagery to facilitate the capture of record locations.

 The public has submitted many of these data.
 Although the level of misidentified records may be higher than in datasets collected exclusively by trained field-workers, this is mitigated by the large sample size.

 These data have been mapped and checked for sensitivities and typographical/ geographical errors.
-Data has been checked using the NBN Record Cleaner.
+Data have been checked using the NBN Record Cleaner.

 Looking up... the number of records that can be accessed through the NBN Atlas.
 This resource was last checked for updated data on 13 May 2021.
-The most recent data was published on 13 May 2021.Click to view records for the Swift Inventory of Nest Sites in the UK, 2009-2014 resource.
+The most recent data was published on 13 May 2021.Click to view records for the 1921-2020 Occupied Swift Nests, UK resource.